algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 ## Development Environment

-The chosen language for this project is C++, as it provides high performance and efficient memory management.
+The chosen language for this project is C++, as it provides high-performance and efficient memory management.
 The system must be developed using modern C++ standards to take advantage of the latest features and optimizations.

 Regarding the IDE, we strongly recommend using Visual Studio Code with the C++ extension, as it provides excellent support for C++ development and integrates well with GitHub.